robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 - Runs even if the Suite Setup fails or any test|task within the suite fails.
 - If the Suite Teardown fails, all tests|tasks in the suite are marked as failed in reports and logs.
 - All keywords within the Suite Teardown are executed, even if one of them fails, ensuring all cleanup actions are attempted.

+**Typical use cases:**
+- Cleaning up the environment after all test|task executions.
+- Performing actions that need to occur after the entire suite has finished running.

 Example of defining a Suite Teardown: